-Intended outcome Success criteria Improved attainment of disadvantaged pupils in line with FFT targets in external exams and in line with their peers in Years 7-10 2022 A8 - XXX, P8 - XXX 2023 A8 - XXX, P8 - XXX Years 7-10 Assessments show disadvantaged pupils are achieving in line with their peers Disadvantaged pupils have a reading age at or above their chronological age and reading comprehension is in line with their peers Reading age and comprehension data shows pupils are age at or above the expectation for their age.
-Teachers should also have recognised this improvement through engagement in lessons and book scrutiny.
-Homework completion for disadvantaged pupils is in line with their peers There are no barriers to accessing and completing homework.
+Intended outcome Success criteria Improved progress and attainment of disadvantaged pupils in line with FFT targets in external exams and in line with their peers across the trust in Years 7-10 2024 A8 - 39.2 (FFT20) Years 7-10 Assessments show disadvantaged pupils are achieving in line with their peers Disadvantaged pupils have a reading age at or above their chronological age and reading comprehension is in line with their peers Reading age and comprehension data shows pupils are age at or above the expectation for their age.
+Pupils have moved from stanines 1, 2 and 3 to 4 and above on the NGRT.
+Teachers should also have recognised this improvement through engagement in lessons and book scrutinies.
+Homework completion for disadvantaged pupils is in line with their peers There are no barriers to completing homework.
 There is time and space in school outside of the normal school day for pupils to access and complete homework if needed.
 Pupils who do not complete homework attend catch ups to complete the missed work.
-There is targeted and timely intervention to support pupils who do not complete homework to help remove barriers Improved metacognitive and self- regulatory skills among disadvantaged pupils across all subjects.
+There is targeted and timely intervention for pupils who do not complete homework to help remove barriers Improved metacognitive and self-regulatory skills among disadvantaged pupils across all subjects.
 Teacher reports and class observations suggest disadvantaged pupils are more able to monitor and regulate their own learning.
-This finding it supported by homework completion rates across all classes and subjects.
-To achieve and sustain improved wellbeing for all pupils, including those who are disadvantaged Sustained high levels of wellbeing shown through a reduction in referrals for mental health and school counsellor referrals, improved attendance, improved engagement in extracurricular To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
-The overall absence rate for all pupils being no more than National data, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced.
+This is supported by homework completion rates across all subjects.
+There is a reduction in the number of removals as pupils are able to self-regulate in lessons.
+To achieve and sustain improved wellbeing for all pupils, including those who are disadvantaged Pupils are able to access the right support for them when it is needed.
+Sustained high levels of wellbeing shown through a reduction in referrals for mental health and school counsellor referrals, improved attendance, improved engagement in extracurricular To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
+The overall absence rate for all pupils being no less than National data, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced.
 The percentage of all pupils who are persistently absent being below National PA data and the figure among disadvantaged pupils being no lower than their peers.